 If you are visiting on a Sunday the Stockbridge Market is full of locally produced foods and crafts and the street food stalls are fantastic, make sure you try the Gyoza!
 For a bit of space, head down to Inverleith Park and then the world-famous Royal Botanic Gardens are just five minutes from here.

 Dean Village and the Water of Leith Walkway

 Whilst you are down in Stockbridge, if it is a nice day and you are feeling energetic, why not take a stroll along the beautiful Water of Leith Walkway.
 This path is actually 12 miles long but we would recommend just heading along to the old Dean Village.
 Now an affluent set of apartments, this still retains its olde worlde charm.
 Just another fifteen minutes along the Walkway is the Scottish National Gallery of Modern Art.
 This was my daily dog walking route when I lived in the area and I never tired of it.

 Get the Camera out in the Old Town

 The Old Town is not off the beaten track but it does deserve a mention.
-Whilst it is very busy in the peak tourist season it is a wonderful place to wander and get the camera out to capture the magnificence of the medieval buildings.
+Whilst it is very busy in the peak tourist season it is a wonderful place to wander and get the camera out to capture the magnificence of the medieval famous Edinburgh buildings on a self-guided walking tour.
 The colours along Victoria Street are a standout and stop off for a drink in one of the many bars along the Grassmarket.
-During the Fringe Festival the Royal Mile is packed with crowds enjoying the talented street performers free acts.
+During the Fringe Festival, the Royal Mile is packed with crowds enjoying the talented street performers free acts.
 It is a great atmosphere.

 Head to the beach in Portobello